How the coronavirus is upending American politics

 WASHINGTON (AP) — The most elemental act of American democracy — voting — will be tested Tuesday as four states set to hold presidential primaries confront the impact of a global pandemic that has turned everyday life upside-down.

 Leaders sent conflicting signals about how to approach the next steps amid the coronavirus outbreak.
 As health officials warned against gatherings of greater than 10 people, President Donald Trump said elections should proceed.
-Ohio Gov. Mike DeWine went to court to try to push his state’s primary into June while elections officials in Arizona, Illinois and Florida said they were moving forward with plans to vote.
+Ohio Gov. Mike DeWine went to court and tried, unsuccessfully for now, to push his state’s primary into June while elections officials in Arizona, Illinois and Florida said they were moving forward with plans to vote.

 The rapidly shifting developments amounted to a kind of chaos rarely seen in an election season.
 And it may not end soon as some states that have presidential contests in the coming weeks have already moved to postpone them and others were being pressed to follow.

-“These are unusual restrictions,” Susan Lerner, executive director of Common Cause New York, said of recommended federal limits to control the spread of the virus.
-Her group is urging delaying that state’s 2020 presidential primary from April 28 to June 3 when congressional and legislative primaries are already scheduled.
+“These are unusual restrictions,” Susan Lerner, executive director of Common Cause New York, said of recommended federal limits to try and control the spread of the virus.
+Her group is urging delaying that state’s 2020 presidential primary from April 28 to June 23 when congressional and legislative primaries are already scheduled.

 “Normally, we do not support postponing elections, but these are extraordinary circumstances,” Lerner said.

-Note: This story has been corrected to show that Common Cause is seeking to move the New York primary to June 23, not June 3.